XJINE/Unity_XGUI/README.md

 <img src="https://github.com/XJINE/Unity_XJGUI/blob/master/screenshot02.png" width="100%" height="auto" />

 ``FieldGUI`` is main component in this utility.
-``FieldGUI`` automatically generates GUI from field, and these GUI's settings are able to control from the Attribute.
+``FieldGUI`` automatically generates GUI from your class or struct field, and these GUI's settings are able to control from the attributes.

 It needs only a few steps like this.